-Here’s a table of the approximate price for a ragdoll kitten depending on the quality (not sure what each of the quality categories represent?
+Here’s a table of the approximate price for a ragdoll kitten depending on the quality (not sure what each of the quality categories represents?
 Read on for more details).
-These numbers are for 2021.
+These numbers are for 2022.

 |Ragdoll Kitten Quality||Cost (Approximate in USD)|